Math Humor

 — We use disposable computers …

-Microsoft offers a new service.
-They sell ad spots in their error messages.
+Microsoft is offering a new service.
+They are selling ad spots in their error messages.

 Sysadmin: